Scaly-sided merganser: Ecology

 Their breeding habitat is rivers in primary forest in the southeastern Russian Far East, perhaps in North Korea, and in two locations Changbai Mountains and small isolated location in Lesser Xingan Mtns. in northeastern China.
 The bulk of the species' population breed in Russian Far East (85%) and Changbaishan both in China and DPRK M. squamatus are migratory, wintering in central and southern China, with small numbers in Japan, South Korea, Taiwan, northern Vietnam, Myanmar and Thailand.
 They arrive on the breeding grounds as soon as winter is over, in March, and leave when the first cold nights come in mid November.

-This shy and easily startled bird favors mid-sized rivers which meander through wide expanses of mixed forest in the mountains, up to 1,000 meters ASL or less.
+This shy and easily startled bird favors mid-sized rivers which meander through wide expanses of mixed forest in the mountains, up to 1000 m ASL or less.
 Birds tend to move upriver during the day, both when startled and when foraging; the latter is probably because stirred-up sediments will alert and hide prey downstream.
 Food is caught with the serrated beak from among the riverbed gravel.
 Often the birds dive for prey, repeatedly submerging for a quarter-to half-minute with only a few seconds pause between dives.
 In shallow water, the birds submerge only the head; they do not upend.
 The birds are not very social during breeding period and they gather in small groups in autumn and winter.
 Even on the wintering grounds, groups of more than a dozen are very rare.

 They spend most of the daylight time foraging, except around noon when they take some time to rest, preen and socialize at the river banks, where they also sleep.
 The food of M. squamatus consists of aquatic arthropods, frogs and small to medium-sized fish.
 Stonefly (Plecoptera) and Phryganeidae giant caddisfly larvae may constitute the bulk of its diet when available.
 Beetles and crustaceans are eaten less regularly, though the latter may be more important in autumn.
 As aquatic insect larvae hatch in the course of the summer, fish become more prominent in the diet.
 Favorite fish species include the dojo loach (Misgurnus anguillicaudatus) and the lenok Brachymystax lenok.
 More rarely eaten are such species as the lamprey Eudontomyzon morii, the sculpin Mesocottus haitej, or the Arctic grayling (Thymallus arcticus).
 Thus, they are opportunistic feeders; regarding fish, they will probably eat any species that has the correct elongated shape and small size.

 Scaly-sided mergansers nest in trees, as typical for the merganser and goldeneye lineage of sea ducks.
 Preferred nesting trees are such species as daimyo oak (Quercus dentata, 柞栎), Chozenia, Linden and Ussuri poplar (Populus ussuriensis, 大青杨; a balsam poplar).
 Easy breed in artificial nest boxes on the rivers with destroyed forests on banks.

 They are sympatric with Mandarin ducks (Aix galericulata); perhaps competing for nesting holes (which neither can excavate themselves).
 In its winter quarters, the scaly-sided merganser might compete with other Merginae with which it shares its habitat then, e.g. common mergansers (M. merganser) and common goldeneyes (Bucephala clangula).